GMOD/jbrowse-components/packages/jbrowse-cli/README.md

   --configLocation=configLocation  Write to a certain config.json file.
 Defaults to location/config.json if not
                                    specified

-  --viewid=viewid                  Identifier for the view.
+  --viewId=viewId                  Identifier for the view.
 Will be generated on default
 ```

 ## `jbrowse upgrade [LOCALPATH]`